-Blackburn With Darwen Borough Council Core Strategy Part 1 (adopted January 2011)
+Blackburn with Darwen Borough Council Core Strategy Part 1 (adopted January 2011)

-This document sets out the spatial strategy for Blackburn With Darwen setting out the priorities for the future planning and development of the borough, in terms of how much and what types of development there should be, where it should be focused, when it is likely to take place, and how it will be delivered.
-A number of strategic objectives are identified, and notwithstanding the fact there are no specific policies relating to children's residential and supported accommodation provision in the Strategy, the vision for Blackburn With Darwen includes the aim to promote the development of mixed communities, together with increasing the levels of demand both for existing housing stock and for new development in inner urban areas.
+This document sets out the spatial strategy for Blackburn with Darwen setting out the priorities for the future planning and development of the borough, in terms of how much and what types of development there should be, where it should be focused, when it is likely to take place, and how it will be delivered.
+A number of strategic objectives are identified in the Market Position Statement for Adult Commissioning.
+The statement specifies the councils commissioning intentions for the next few years.

+In the Core Strategy, the vision for Blackburn with Darwen includes the aim to promote the development of mixed communities, together with increasing the levels of demand both for existing housing stock and for new development in inner urban areas.